Briancbn/ros_vim_autocomplete/README.rst

    For autocompletion with ROS, the ``--clang-completer`` option needs to be enable.

-   Check out the official instructions for `how to configure more completer options`__, such as Java, go etc.
+   Check out the official instructions for `how to configure more completer options`__, such as Java, Go etc.

    .. __: https://github.com/ycm-core/YouCompleteMe#general-semantic-completion

 #. **Installation Validation**

-   After the compilation is completed, you should be able to test it with an empty ``.py`` file.
+   After the compilation is completed, you should be able to test the installation with an empty ``.py`` file.

-   The best way to test it is to try type in a file directory path.
+   The easiest way to test it is to try typing in a relative file directory path.
-   Upon successful installation you should get a similar result as the below image.
+   Upon successful installation, you should get a similar result as the image below.

    .. image:: ./resource/ycm-successful-installation.png

-   Skip to `customization <ycm-customization_>`_ and `ROS Configuration <ycm-ros-configuration_>`_ section if you primarily using the Windows YCM installation.
+   Skip to `customization <ycm-customization_>`_ and `ROS Configuration <ycm-ros-configuration_>`_ section if you primarily using the Ubuntu YCM installation.

 .. _install-ycm-windows: